areon546/template-compiler/README.md

+### Inconsistencies README vs Codebase

+- currently does not copy over all files
+- currently does not have a blacklist feature
+- log file has a default that writes to a file
+- log file currently doesn't write to set logfile

 # Template Compiler

-A simple template engine meant to be used both as a go package and as a terminal executeable / command.
+A simple template engine meant to be used both as a go package and as a terminal executable / command.

 The command has various flags, primarily: